fermyon/developer/content/cloud/quickstart.md

 $ spin deploy
 ```

-The `../spin` command will run using the Spin binary in the parent directory of the current path and read the Spin application definition file `spin.toml` in the current directory to know what application to deploy.
+The `spin` command will run using the Spin binary in your system path and read the Spin application definition file `spin.toml` in the current (`cloud-start`) directory to know what application to deploy.

 {{ details "Learn more" "Deploying a Spin application to the Fermyon Cloud includes packaging the application and all the required files, uploading it to a Bindle registry, as well as instantiating the application on the cloud. \n\n You can learn more about the deployment process [here](./deployment-concepts)." }}